linuxbox-cz/pgdist/README.md

 The main motivation was standardization of many projects in pg.
 PGdist will help us to create new version and its rpm package.
 On the other hand, it will install or update the project from rpm on production server.
 PGdist also can compare very old installation (and possible hand-made changes) and help us to prepare update script to standard version.
+PGdist also requires a little bit of **DIY - do it yourself**.

 **Develop part** - It is for usage on local computer.
 It cooperates with git.